// overview

 Commands

 Commands pre-load specific Supabase context before sending your message.
 Without a command, the agent loads a general staff + profitability summary.
-With a command, it fetches the most relevant data for your question.

 /staff.benchAvailable consultants + occupancy + pending leaves + profitability summarystaff